Isosystolic inequalities for optical hypersurfaces: Introduction

 The authors heartily thank Marie-Claude Arnaud, Ivan Babenko, Franck Barthe, Dario Cordero-Erausquin, Yaron Ostrover, Hugo Parlier, Gabriel Rivi\`ere, St\'ephane Sabourau, Tony Thompson, and Constantin Vernicos for some interesting conversations.
 We are also grateful for some very helpful MathOverflow exchanges with Noam Elkies, Sergei Ivanov, and Yoav Kallus.
-Special thanks go to E.~Makai~Jr.~for stimulating exchanges and for making his work available to us.
+Special thanks go to E.~Makai~Jr. for stimulating exchanges and for making his work available to us.
+The authors are also grateful to the anonymous referee for the useful comments.
 Lastly, the epigraph to this paper is a piece of advice I.M.~Gelfand once gave J.-C. \'Alvarez Paiva: ``Never consider a convex body without considering its dual at the same time.
 If you consider both together, you have symplectic geometry and the uncertainty principle.''
-The present work applies this excellent advice to the geometry of numbers.
+The present work applies this advice to the geometry of numbers.